SpeciesConservationLandscapes/task_flii_osm/README.md

 python src/task.py --year 2024
 ```

-If you want to change the raster resolution, you can change the `--resolution` flag.
-E.g. 100 m (near the Equator):
+If you want to change the raster resolution, change `--resolution` flag.
+E.g. 100 m (near the Equator).
+Always in EPSG:4326:
 ```
 python src/task.py --year 2024 --resolution 0.0009 --upload_merged_only
 ```